diku-dk/futhark/docs/error-index.rst

 Error index
 ===========

 Elaboration on type errors produced by the compiler.
+Many error messages contain links to the sections below.

 Uniqueness errors
 -----------------